History of India (1947–present): 2016 Indian Banknote Demonetization

+Goods and Services Tax (GST)

 The largest tax reform in India's history, the Goods and Services Tax (GST), was introduced in 2017.

+On 22 August 2017, the Supreme Court of India in a landmark verdict declared the triple talaq as unconstitutional and asked the Parliament of India to pass a law on this.

 On 20 July 2018, the Narendra Modi led NDA government won the first no confidence motion moved by the Telugu Desam Party over the non-allocation of funds to the state of Andhra Pradesh.
 In August 2018, a series of flash floods took place in the state of Kerala which killed more than 483 people and displaced more than one million people.
 On 14 February 2019, a vehicle-borne suicide bomber assaulted a convoy of cars carrying Central Reserve Police Force (CRPF) troops on the Jammu-Srinagar National Highway in the Pulwama area of Jammu and Kashmir.

 On 26 February 2019, India carried out the 2019 Balakot airstrike when its airplanes flew across the de facto border in Kashmir and dropped bombs in the town of Balakot in Pakistan's Khyber Pakhtunkhwa region.
 This led to violent border skirmishes between India and Pakistan along the Line of Control.
 After a dogfight between Indian and Pakistani fighter pilots.
 Abhinandan Varthaman, an Indian wing commander, was taken prisoner by the Pakistani side.
 Acting nonetheless under pressure from various world leaders and constrained by the Vienna Convention, Pakistan was compelled to free the Indian pilot.

 General elections were held between 11 April 2019 to 19 May 2019 in seven phases to elect members of the 17th Lok Sabha.
-The BJP led NDA alliance won a landslide victory with 353 seats(BJP 303 seats) with Narendra Modi taking oath as the Prime Minister of India for the second time.
+The BJP led NDA alliance won a landslide victory with 353 seats (BJP 303 seats) with Narendra Modi taking oath as the Prime Minister of India for the second time.

+On 31 July 2019, the Parliament of India passed the Muslim Women (Protection of Rights on Marriage) Act, 2019 to criminalize the activity of triple talaq after the Supreme Court of India declared triple talaq as unconstitutional in 2017.